-Elizabeth Long is a behavioral designer and the founder of DTA Innovation, a behavioral design consultancy with a social justice lens.
-Her journey to becoming a behavioral designer began after working on implementing or evaluating social programs that were not designed around the realities of peoples’ lives and how people actually think and act.
-Seeing numerous social programs fail to improve lives because of their top-down design or their lack of substantive input from the clients they were meant to serve led her to the field of behavioral design, the intersection of behavioral economics, behavioral science, data analytics, systems thinking, design justice, and human-centered design.
+Elizabeth Long, MA MS, is a Behavioral Designer and the Founder of DTA Innovation, a behavioral design consultancy with a social justice lens.
+Her journey to becoming a behavioral designer began after implementing or evaluating social programs that clearly were not designed around the realities of peoples’ lives, their desires and goals, and how people actually think and act.
+Seeing numerous social programs fail because of their top-down design or their lack of substantive input from the clients they were meant to serve led her to create a multidisciplinary practice incorporating behavioral economics, behavioral science, data analytics, systems thinking, design justice, and human-centered design.
 Her practice demonstrates how using multidisciplinary insights to design programs and interventions leads to better outcomes for communities.